Applications & Technology

 Yes.
 If the borrower’s income is not validated due to the calculations used by the DU validation service (e.g., income history does not meet the requirement for the DU validation service), but the income is eligible per the Selling Guide, the lender may document the income per standard Selling Guide policy.
 In this case, the lender will not receive validation of that component and may be required to obtain additional documentation.

-For example, the Selling Guide recommends a minimum 24-month history of commission income, but does allow commission income that has been received for 12 to 24 months as long as there are positive factors to reasonably offset the shorter income history.
+For example, the Selling Guide recommends a minimum 24-month history of commission income but does allow commission income that has been received for 12 to 24 months as long as there are positive factors to reasonably offset the shorter income history.
 The DU validation service logic requires a minimum 24-month history to validate commission income.
 If the lender has determined that there are positive factors to offset the shorter history and the requirements of the Selling Guide are met, the income can be used but will not be validated.

 Q39.
 There could be certain information that is provided on a paystub, such as garnishments, but not included in the income and employment verification report.
 Are lenders still responsible for identifying liabilities that could appear on a paystub?